gnembon/fabric-carpet/docs/scarpet/api/Overview.md

 so either use a command block, or any arbitrary entity: `/execute as @e[type=bat,limit=1] run script in <app> globals` for instance, however running anything in the global scope for a `'player'` scoped app is not intended.
+*   `'event_priority'`: defaults to `0`.
+This specifies the order in which events will be run, from highest to lowest.
+This is need since cancelling an event will stop executing the event in subsequent apps with lower priority.
 *   `'stay_loaded'`: defaults to `true`.
 If true, and `/carpet scriptsAutoload` is turned on, the following apps will stay loaded after startup.
 Otherwise, after reading the app the first time, and fetching the config, server will drop them down.
  WARNING: all apps will run once at startup anyways, so be aware that their actions that are called